1day2die/ULX-Global-Ban-Fix/README.md

 ==============
 * Created out of necessity.
 * Created by NigNog (Bcool) and Adobe Ninja.
-* This Version has been fixed up by 1Day2Die
+* This Version has been fixed up by 1Day2Die#1337 (feel free to contact me on discord)

 FEATURES
 ==============